 Future expenses specific to the individual’s need are calculated following advice from a range of experts such as occupational therapists, physiotherapists, architects, accountants, employment consultants, rehabilitation consultants and others.

-- Other factors relevant to each specific case such as the cost of continuing education, occupational therapy, physiotherapy and speech and language therapy
+- other factors such as the cost of continuing education, occupational therapy, physiotherapy and speech and language therapy

-An award of compensation will normally be split into 2 parts:
+An award of compensation can be split into:

-- A lump sum - a capital award designed to meet past expenses and immediate future expenses.
+- a lump sum designed to meet past expenses and immediate future expenses

-- Periodical payments - these may be made quarterly, bi-annually or annually in advance.
-They provide a guaranteed index-linked, tax-free, annual income and are meant to meet future costs as they come up, as predicted.
+- annual payments made in advance to provide a guaranteed index-linked, tax-free income to meet future costs as predicted.

 What happens to the money awarded?

-Money awarded in compensation for a child will usually be held by the court until the child reaches 18.
-After that it can be paid out of court to be under that person’s control, often with the support of a case manager.
+The court will hold the money awarded in compensation until a child is 18.
+After that, the court can pay this into that person’s control, often with the support of a case manager.

-If the individual is incapable of properly managing their own affairs, the Court of Protection will administer the money.
-Parents are usually involved in managing the award and the decision-making process.
+If the individual is incapable of properly managing their own affairs, the Deputy of the Court of Protection will administer the money.
+Parents are usually involved in managing the award and making decisions.